ybootin/mp3gain.js/README.md

 ## Usage

-You can install the lib via NPM:
+You can install the lib through NPM:

     npm install --save mp3gain.js

+Or download it on github release : https://github.com/ybootin/mp3gain.js/releases

 The js files are available in the `node_modules/mp3gain.js/dist` folder :